AbdullahZahid77/NASDAQ-Price-Prediction-with-Machine-Learning/README.md

 # NASDAQ Price Prediction With Machine Learning
 This repository contains a machine learning project implemented in Python that aims to predict the price for NASDAQ using historical stock data.
-The project achieved an impressive accuracy of 79.5% in predicting the stock price movement.
+The project achieved an impressive precision score of 79.5% in predicting the stock price movement.

 # Project Overview
 The project begins by utilizing the yfinance library to fetch daily stock price data for NASDAQ (^IXIC) from Yahoo Finance.
 The historical data is loaded and visualized to gain insights into the stock's behavior over time.